Best 10 SAST Tools For Development Teams (2026)

 Black Duck Coverity Logo

 Black Duck Coverity targets deep defect detection across 22 languages and 200-plus frameworks.
 The interprocedural dataflow analysis traces issues across function boundaries, execution paths, and calling contexts, catching complex vulnerabilities that simpler tools miss.
-Coverity has been a Gartner Magic Quadrant Leader for Application Security Testing for eight consecutive years.
+Coverity has been a Gartner Magic Quadrant Leader for Application Security Testing for eight consecutive years, most recently in the 2025 report.

 Low false positive rates earn consistent praise.
 Teams highlight ease of setup with vendor-provided configuration guidance.
 For C/C++ and firmware code specifically, Coverity is one of very few options with strong binary detection support.
 Something to be aware of is that the web interface draws criticism; users report limitations in customizing security risk levels for vulnerabilities.
 Some teams also note that reporting bugs have persisted across multiple releases.